Is AquaTru NSF certified?

 What’s certified

-- Lead-free plumbing material compliance (NSF/ANSI/CAN 372 per IAPMO file W-14617) — supports the under-sink dedicated-faucet plumbing material-safety claim
+- Lead-free plumbing material compliance (NSF/ANSI/CAN 372, IAPMO file W-14617) — backs the material-safety claim for the under-sink dedicated-faucet plumbing

 Brand claims but NOT certified